Jzeramby/FinalProject/README.md

 ### Rmarkdown File:

-1. Final_Project_WildlifeRecords.Rmd-  This Rmarkdown file, which served as an analytic "lab notebook" for the subsequent exploratory data analysis of wildlife rehabilitation intake records, contains all of the code from this analysis, as well as all of the generated output, plots, figures, tables, and results—even those that were not included in the final report.
-This file also includes comments and notes that walk the reader through the thought process and analysis plan from beginning to end, explaining each step along the way.
+1. Final_Project_WildlifeRecords.Rmd-  This Rmarkdown file, which served as an analytic "lab notebook" for the subsequent exploratory analysis of wildlife rehabilitation intake records, contains all of the code from this analysis, regardless of whether the code was included in the final report.
+This file also includes comments and notes that guide the reader through the thought process and analysis plan from start to finish, explaining each step along the way.
+This file contains all R code.

 ### R File: